-Evaporative Emission Control System (other than US and CA Models)
+Evaporative Emission Control System (Equipped Models)

 The Evaporative Emission Control System routes fuel vapors from the fuel system into the running engine or stores the vapors in a canister when the engine is stopped.
 Although no adjustments are required, a thorough visual inspection must be made at the intervals specified by the Periodic Maintenance Chart.